HarinManiK/SnapNap/docs/developer-notes.md

 Potential improvements include:

 * multiple paused sessions
+* Resume the game even with Alt+Tab
 * configurable hotkeys
-* custom tray icons
-* pause indicators
-* better handling of GPU-intensive applications
+* Freeing the RAM
+* Instead of suspending process tree, use windows objects(some apps spawn detached processes that are not children anymore)
 ---

 # Summary